 Giving voice to the community

-Stretford Public Hall is a community-owned nonprofit event space in southwest Manchester, UK serving a thriving neighbourhood of about 50,000 people.
-The organization is located in an old heritage building that was taken on in 2015 and is being restored as a multipurpose venue for arts, culture, heritage, and a range of wellbeing services for the community.
+Stretford Public Hall is a community-owned nonprofit event space in southwest Manchester, serving a thriving neighbourhood of about 50,000 people.
+The organisation is located in an old heritage building that was taken on in 2015 and is being restored as a multipurpose venue for arts, culture, heritage and a range of wellbeing services for the community.

 As COVID-19 swept the world, Stretford Public Hall had no choice but to close the building down, but they wanted to find a way to continue supporting the community from a distance.

 Resources at a distance